 - It also happens when Turtle and Drama, after spending days trying to impress the same girl asks her to make a choice.
 She simply takes them both by the hand and leads them upstairs.
 Cue uncomfortable silence the next morning due to accidental "crossing of swords".

-- Captain Jack Harkness mentioned, in Doctor Who, waking up with his erstwhile executioners the morning after they were supposed to well, execute him, and says they're a nice couple and they've stayed in touch.
+- Captain Jack Harkness mentioned waking up with his erstwhile executioners the morning after they were supposed to well, execute him, and says they're a nice couple and they've stayed in touch.
 In Torchwood, he mentions having once been involved with a pair of twin acrobats.

-- He also showed clear interest in both the Doctor and Rose, as well as appreciating them together ("You two are so sweet.").
+- Jack showed clear interest in both the Doctor and Rose, as well as appreciating them together ("You two are so sweet.").
 This culminated in the PG version of this trope (kisses in all possible permutations) during The Parting of the Ways.
-It's also remarkable that if Jack shows up in Nine/Rose fanfic at all, the fans almost always see it as a case of OT 3 and rarely if ever write it as a Love Triangle involving a Cock Fight or case of Die for Our Ship

 - In the Friends episode "The One Where Ross and Rachel Take A Break" Chandler and Joey once thought they might end up having sex with the same woman.
 When Joey asked who would go where, Chandler suggested flipping a coin: